 As noted above in the peer group section, many of SLPE’s peers do not pay a dividend.
 SLPE’s dividends are paid on a quarterly basis – the fund has historically aimed to retain the real, inflation-adjusted, value of the total annual distribution.
 As at 10 July 2020, SLPE’s shares were yielding 4.0%, on a trailing basis.

 In April, SLPE paid out the first interim dividend, of 3.3p, for the current financial year.
 A second interim dividend of 3.3p will be paid out in July, with the 6.6p aggregate figure for the first half of the year ending 30 September, representing a 3.1% year-on-year increase.
-However, given ongoing uncertainty surrounding the outlook for distributions and realisations by GPs over the rest of the calendar year, SLPE’s board has said that it is reviewing its ability to fund the remaining dividend for the rest of the year, to what would have been the expected level at the beginning of 2020.
+However, given ongoing uncertainty surrounding the outlook for distributions and realisations by general partners over the rest of the calendar year, SLPE’s board has said that it is reviewing its ability to fund the remaining dividend for the rest of the year, to what would have been the expected level at the beginning of 2020.

 Referring to Figure 16, we note that the dividend was re-based to 12p for the year ended 30 September 2017 in order offer a much higher yield.
 Readers interested in more detail on the revised dividend policy can access our July 2018 annual note.